 Except for the sea, Lombardy has it all.

 Smooth hills, beautiful mountains and lakes, charming towns; impossible to get bored.
 And there is Milan, with its cosmopolitan flair: fashionable, trendy, vibrant and an excellent gateway to visit Lombardy and discover its many beauties.

 Find out more: 5 Day Trips from Milan you Shouldn’t Miss

 Lombardy is not short of lovely small cities.

 Some of my favourites are Bergamo, a little gem only one hour from Milan, or Chiavenna, with its pretty alleys, the old houses and the surrounding mountains.
 And then there’s Vigevano, with its superb large square, picturesque Bellagio, overlooking Lake Como, Cremona and it’s violin making tradition, and the list is long.

-- The land of lakes
+Lombardy, the land of lakes

 Small or big, surrounded by hills or mountains, dotted with charming islands and lined by picturesque towns, the lakes are one of the highlights of the Lombardy region.

 Lake Como has become popular since George Clooney bought the 18th Century Villa Oleandra, but even should he sell the estate (as rumoured last year), the beauty of the Como Lake is unquestionable.